 For many modern actors, acting in the main role in a Shakespeare production is a career-defining and impressive achievement.
 The Globe Theatre, the Elizabethan playhouse for which he produced his plays, is still an icon of London’s rich cultural history.

 Watching a Shakespeare play live on stage is an experience like no other.
 You’re sure to find productions of his plays nearby, wherever you live, but there’s nothing quite like an open-air production to really capture the original magic.
-If you enrol on an Oxford Scholastica course, you’ll get to watch a play performed live in the ruins of the ancient Oxford Castle and Prison, or you could watch a play in the reconstruction of Shakespeare’s own Globe Theatre on the Southbank.
+If you enrol in our Oxford summer course, you’ll get to watch a play performed live in the ruins of the ancient Oxford Castle and Prison, or you could watch a play in the reconstruction of Shakespeare’s own Globe Theatre on the Southbank.

 What are your writing aspirations?